Regina B. Heldrich Science Building Tech Room (205)

 - If you are carrying equipment such as computers or monitors between buildings (regardless of weather conditions) please use the hand truck in the tech room to minimize your chance of slipping

-- If there is no alternate route, reschedule the work order until Facilities can address the situation (for example, cleaning ice or snow)
+- If there is no alternate route, reschedule the REQUEST until Facilities can address the situation (for example, cleaning ice or snow)

 Sanitizing computers going to Surplus